 Juliet: "What's in a name?
 That which we call a rose by any other name would smell as sweet”.

-Coming to the recipe, fortunately it requires some basic ingredients and that is actually a speciality of North Indian Cuisine especially Punjabi food!
+Coming to the recipe, fortunately, it requires some basic ingredients and that is actually a specialty of North Indian Cuisine especially Punjabi food!
 They believe in simplicity and that reflects in their food!
 A community responsible for generating Tandoori Chicken and what a story behind it (do check my post just in case you wanted to know).
-Let me however go straight to the recipe of Paneer Makhanwala where you need some tomatoes, ginger, and garlic, cashew nut, Kasuri Methi and some spices along with fresh Paneer or Cottage Cheese!
-This is something I prepare quite often at my place apart from Matar Paneer or Shahi Paneer .
+Let me, however, go straight to the recipe of Paneer Makhanwala where you need some tomatoes, ginger, and garlic, cashew nut, Kasuri Methi and some spices along with fresh Paneer or Cottage Cheese!
+This is something I prepare quite often at my place apart from Matar Paneer or Shahi Paneer.Print

 - Paneer: 250 g

 - Ginger Paste: 1 Tsp.